flottin/quiz/README.md

 ## installation

-verify you have a recent version of angular click
+verify you have a recent version of angular cli

 ```bash
 ng --version